This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 But, above all, Jested Tower is the region’s most spectacular viewpoint.
 The scenic views it offers know no borders and include the glorious landscapes shared by the Czech Republic, Germany and Poland.

-However, for a unique experience, consider spending the night at one of the on-site hotel’s rooms, making sure you set your alarms just before sunrise.
-The spectacle is worth the early wake-up call!
+However, for a unique experience, consider spending the night in one of the on-site hotel’s rooms, and make sure you set your alarm just before sunrise.
+The spectacle is worth the early wake-up call.

 7. Step Inside a World Made of Glass: Explore The Crystal Valley